|Policy Title||Campus Visits by Candidates for Political Office|

 According to the Trustees' "Policy on the Use of University Facilities by Non-Commercial Organizations," partisan political organizations may be permitted the use of University facilities subject to the above guidelines and to these specific conditions: "that the proposed meeting give promise of contributing to the educational purposes of the University; [and] that the University sees a reasonable possibility of making the facilities available for other viewpoints to be presented."

 Candidates who are seeking the votes of individuals on campus may campaign in all public areas, including all streets, walkways, and parking lots.
 Candidates may also meet potential supporters in the main lobby of the University Union.
-Candidates are asked to refrain from disturbing students, faculty, and staff in the Library, in classrooms, in offices, and in their private living quarters in residence halls.
-The Office of Communications and Marketing will not participate in arranging publicity or making media contacts for an event sponsored by a partisan political organization.
+Candidates are asked to refrain from disturbing students, faculty and staff in the Library, in classrooms, in offices, and in their private living quarters in residence halls.
+The Division of Communications and Marketing will not participate in arranging publicity or making media contacts for an event sponsored by a partisan political organization.